 - Develop a cost-effective treatment plan for assessing PCOS and related conditions

-- Utilize appropriate diagnostic approaches to evaluate and treat patients across the entire spectrum of CVI
+- Utilize appropriate diagnostic approaches to evaluate and treat patients across the CVI spectrum

 - Understanding fact vs. fiction in the clinical use of cord blood

 - Understand basic immunology and pathophysiology, recognize signs and symptoms and appreciate complications of autoimmune disease

 - Identify causes of vulvar symptoms of burning, irritation or pain

 - Explain reasons for habitual abortion, how to evaluate patients and utilize new treatment strategies.

 Accreditation: Continuing Education, Inc. is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 Designation: Continuing Education, Inc. designates this live activity for a maximum of 16 AMA PRA Category 1 Credits™.
 Each physician should claim only the credit commensurate with the extent of their participation in the activity.

 Accredited status does not imply endorsement by Continuing Education, Inc./University at Sea or ANCC of any commercial products displayed or used with an activity.